 Sharks are elasmobranch fishes that have been inhabiting Earth for more than 450 million years!
 There are approximately 500 shark species grouped into 14-30 shark families.
 Some of the most common shark species are the great white shark, the cookiecutter shark, the tiger shark, the bull shark, the salmon shark, the nurse shark, and the horn shark.
 Incredibly enough, sharks are fish without bones.
 Their bodies are made of cartilage.
-Sharks live in many places but are most common around the United States and Australia, as well as in the Indian Ocean, near Brazil.
+Sharks live in many places but are most common around the United States and Australia, as well as in the Indian Ocean.

 Sharks eat seals, dolphins, turtles, and other fish and sea mammals.
 Even though they’re considered one of the most dangerous fish species, sharks have predators too.
 Orca whales, also called killer whales, can easily feed on sharks.
 Sharks are also a food source for sperm whales.

 Are there a lot of sharks in Cape Cod?